 If you’re a Fisher Funds KiwiSaver Scheme client, you’ll be receiving your annual statement in May.
-These documents are important for checking the general health of your KiwiSaver account, but it's not always straightforward to figure out what all of the numbers and figures actually mean.
+These documents are important for , but it's not always straightforward to figure out what all of the numbers and figures actually mean.

 We're here to help you easily scan your KiwiSaver annual statement and fully understand what's going on with your account.

 Below you'll find answers to some of the most asked questions about KiwiSaver Annual Statements.